Clover is live in multiple countries and expanding. Our current markets include:

 We support markets by segmenting domains into geographic regions:

 As we expand into other geographic regions, we will add to our domain set.
-If you would like to deploy apps to multiple markets, you will need to register as a developer and create apps on multiple domains.
+If you want to deploy apps to multiple markets, you must register as a developer and create apps on multiple domains.

-You can support users in different regions through a single version of your app, or through multiple versions.
+You can support users in different regions through a single version of your app or multiple versions.

-Multiple Versions: For multiple versions, set up a distinct APK and/or site URL for each region you will support.
+For multiple app versions, set up a distinct APK and site link (URL) for each region you will support.

-- If you're using the REST API, make sure each version of your app points to the correct API server for the region it will support.
-See Using Clover REST API for more information.
+- If you're using the REST API, ensure each version of your app points to the correct API server for the region it will support.
+See Use the Clover REST API for more information.

-- Ensure that each app is using the correct app ID and App Secret.
+- Ensure each app uses the correct App ID and App Secret.

 - If you have an Android app, upload a separate APK to the Developer Dashboard for each region.